Champion Chase Predictions, Betting Tips, Odds & Trends (Cheltenham 2022 - DAY 2)

 Who is the leading jockey in the Champion Chase?

 The joint-most successful jockeys in the history of the Champion Chase are Pat Taaffe and Barry Geraghty, with five wins apiece.
-Anyway, keep your eyes on Nico de Boinville - he has never had a losing ride in the race and has won three of the last six editions.
+Anyway, keep your eyes on Nico de Boinville - he has won three of the last eight editions - and Paul Townend who has won the 2022 and 2023 editions with Energumene.

 Who is the leading trainer in the Champion Chase?